Allotments are plots of land that people rent so they can grow their own food.

 Allotment sites vary in size from those with just a few plots to 100-plot sites.
-They come in different shapes and sizes; but the most common plot sizes are full plots (250 sq m) and half plots (125 sq m).
+Plots come in different shapes and sizes, the most common being full plots (250 sq m) and half plots (125 sq m).

 How to find your nearest allotment site